 Contracts with vendors will include requirements to provide anonymized usage statistics for analysis.
 A methodology to coordinate data statewide and to provide to the Joint Office will be developed.
 Consideration will be given to using tools such as ArcGIS Online dashboards to provide partners and the public access to relevant information.
-Data sharing will conform to requirements that will be outlined in further guidance from the Joint Office once it becomes available.
+Data sharing will conform to requirements outlined in 23 CFR 680.112.